ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/list.md

 `ListTakeWhile` returns a list from the beginning while the predicate is true, then the list ends.

-`ListSkipWhile` skips the list segment from the beginning while the predicate is true, then returns the rest of the list disregarding the predicate.
+`ListSkipWhile` skips the list segment from the beginning while the predicate is true, then returns the rest of the list ignoring the predicate.
 `ListTakeWhileInclusive` returns a list from the beginning while the predicate is true.
-Then the list ends, but it also includes the element that triggered the stopping predicate.
+Then the list ends, but it also includes the item on which the stopping predicate triggered.
 `ListSkipWhileInclusive` skips a list segment from the beginning while the predicate is true, then returns the rest of the list disregarding the predicate, but excluding the element that matched the predicate and starting with the next element after it.

 Required arguments: